dornerworks/sel4-armv8-vmm-manifest/README.md

 # sel4-armv8-vmm-manifest
 A manifest that allows one to build virtualized seL4 for zcu102 and i.MX8.

-All of the code pointed to by `default.xml` is released under DISTRIBUTION STATEMENT A. Approved for public release; distribution unlimited.
+All of the code pointed to by `default.xml` is released by TARDEC for contract ASM17-04 under DISTRIBUTION STATEMENT A. Approved for public release; distribution unlimited.

 ## Get the source code
 ```